Tamara Dávila: Activism

 Dávila has been politically active in the anti-government protests that began in 2018, participating in demonstrations and once getting arrested.
-She is member of Union for Democratic Renewal (Unamos) and the Political Council of the National Unity Blue and White opposition group.
+She is a member of Union for Democratic Renewal (Unamos) and the Political Council of the National Unity Blue and White opposition group.
 In July 2020, she was named as one of its representatives to the executive committee of the unified opposition, the National Coalition.

 Because of harassment Dávila faced for her human rights work, the Inter-American Commission on Human Rights (IACHR) issued precautionary measures intended to ensure her safety.

 On June 12, 2021, Dávila was arrested by the government of Daniel Ortega in a series of arrests of opposition candidates for president and other opposition leaders.
-Her house was raided while she was home with her four-year-old daughter and the police subsequently released a statement indicating she, like many of the other arrested opposition figures, was being investigated for alleged “acts that undermine independence, sovereignty, and self-determination", that is, violating the controversial Law 1055, called the Guillotine Law by critics.
-It was one of four laws passed in December 2020 granting broad power to the government to make a unilateral designation of citizens as “traitors to the homeland”.
+Her house was raided while she was home with her four-year-old daughter and the police subsequently released a statement indicating she, like many of the other arrested opposition figures, was being investigated for alleged "acts that undermine independence, sovereignty, and self-determination", that is, violating the controversial Law 1055, called the Guillotine Law by critics.
+It was one of four laws passed in December 2020 granting broad power to the government to make a unilateral designation of citizens as "traitors to the homeland".

 Two days after her arrest, the Public Prosecutor's Office announced Dávila and others would be held for 90 days of preventative detention while being investigated.

 Vijil was arrested on June 13 at her home with former Sandinista commander Dora María Téllez, who was also arrested.

-On 19 July 2021, the IACHR ruled that Dávila was in a situation of “extreme gravity, urgency and imminent danger of irreparable damage to [her] rights” and issued precautionary measures to protect her and her immediate family members, including ordering her immediate release by the Nicaraguan government.
+On 19 July 2021, the IACHR ruled that Dávila was in a situation of "extreme gravity, urgency and imminent danger of irreparable damage to [her] rights" and issued precautionary measures to protect her and her immediate family members, including ordering her immediate release by the Nicaraguan government.